-NINLARO is administered orally on days 1, 8, and 15 of a 28-day cycle.1 Lenalidomide is administered orally on days 1-21 of a 28-day cycle.^{1,7}

-Dexamethasone is administered orally on days 1, 8, 15, and 22 of a 28-day cycle.^{1,8} Please note that there is NO DOSING on days 23-28.
+NINLARO is administered orally on days 1, 8, and 15 of a 28-day cycle.
+Lenalidomide is administered orally on days 1-21 of a 28-day cycle.
+Dexamethasone is administered orally on days 1, 8, 15, and 22 of a 28-day cycle.
+Please note that there is NO DOSING on days 23-28.

 - Advise patients to take NINLARO once a week on the same day and at approximately the same time for the first 3 weeks of a 4-week cycle.
 The importance of carefully following all dosage instructions should be discussed with patients starting treatment.
-Instruct patients to take the recommended dosage as directed because overdosage has led to deaths1 - The recommended starting dose of NINLARO is 4 mg (one capsule) in combination with lenalidomide and dexamethasone1 - A 3-mg starting dose is recommended for patients with moderate or severe hepatic impairment and patients with severe renal impairment or end-stage renal disease requiring dialysis.
-A 2.3-mg dose is also available for subsequent dose reductions due to ARs1
+Instruct patients to take the recommended dosage as directed because overdosage has led to deaths - The recommended starting dose of NINLARO is 4 mg (one capsule) in combination with lenalidomide and dexamethasone - A 3-mg starting dose is recommended for patients with moderate or severe hepatic impairment and patients with severe renal impairment or end-stage renal disease requiring dialysis.
+A 2.3-mg dose is also available for subsequent dose reductions due to ARs has been reported (10% in the NINLARO regimen and 9% in the placebo regimen).
+Monitor hepatic enzymes regularly and adjust dosing for Grade 3 or 4 symptoms.